 The Problem with DUI Urine Tests and Reliability

 The question is why do you need to contact an attorney or have your arrest details examined when you’ve submitted to a urine test?
 The answer to that question is the heart of the issue: it has everything to do with validity and reliability.

 Though often employed by police officers, these tests have shown to be unsuccessful in pinpointing the exact time a drug was used or an alcohol beverage consumed.
 For example, you could be found guilty on the basis of a certain cough syrup ingested many hours before that falsely skewed the readings.

 By first having your arrest looked over with us, and then having your attorney there to help ensure that this evidence is thrown-out, thus may exclude it from the hearing and making sure that it never sees the courtroom.
 This case dismissal outcome particularly can happen if any flaws can be found with how this test was administered and then processed.

 After your arrest can be examined, a top local DUI attorney can and will work for you by helping to show the best possibilities how to successfully challenge urine test results well before any potential trial even begins if there were any mistakes made during your arrest.
 Through the use of your DUI attorney’s tactics and effective advocacy, you may be able to prove the unreliability of the urine tests at your court date.

 When the state’s case hinges so heavily on these unreliable urine tests, they are often unable to continue when that evidence is excluded, resulting in acquittal or a withdrawal of charges, or at least a dramatically reasonable plea to a lower charge and fines.

-Fighting a wrongful DUI requires the best possible defenses, and knowing what to do in beating a DUI urine test can mean the difference between a conviction and a dismissal.
-In a DUI case there is no time to waste, and we can help you get started with learning what to do with direct answers about your arrest today.
+Fighting a wrongful DUI requires the best possible defenses, and knowing what to do in disputing a DUI urine test can mean the difference between a conviction and a dismissal.
+In any DUI-related case there is no time to waste, and we can help you get started with learning what to do with direct answers about your arrest today.